-Above: The exterior shower and refrigerator vent’s caulking peeled right off
+Above: The refrigerator vent’s caulking peeled right off

 This process helped us to not miss anything when we went back to repair the seals.
 We also discovered that many of the areas of concern were near items that protruded from the camper, such as the refrigerator vent and exterior shower.
 Anything with a lip on it often needed to be re-caulked.

 TIP: Take extra special care with the seals around your clearance lights, especially the clearance lights on the front camper nose.
 Front clearance lights are known throughout the industry as potential leak points and must be carefully monitored to prevent trouble.

 To repair a broken or damaged seal, we first carefully removed the old sealant.
 To do this, we would pry the sealant to get it started, and then pull the bad sealant right off.
 To our surprise it came off very easily.

 Above: Sikaflex 521 has a consistency similar to toothpaste.
 We applied it evenly with a caulk gun, and then smoothed it out with our fingers.